-Studies show that there will be physiological and mechanical responses regardless of the weight you choose (source).
+Some studies suggest that there may be the same physiological responses to kettlebell swings, regardless of the weight you are using.

 However, the perceptual response is greater with a higher weight (it means you just feel like you had a good workout when you increase the weight).

 I choose a 24kg kettlebell (50lbs) as my weight.
 I could start with a lighter weight.
 But I was already familiar with 50lbs weight dumbbells before.

 Before I started my workout, I did a small assessment to measure my strength progress.